dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 }
 ```

 This file will be used to configure NGINX.
-On it we can see that we first define an [`upstream`](http://nginx.org/en/docs/http/ngx_http_upstream_module.html) group of servers, with both URLs that respond for the instances of our application.
+On it we define an [`upstream`](http://nginx.org/en/docs/http/ngx_http_upstream_module.html) group of servers containing both URLs that respond for the instances of our application.
 By not defining any particular algorithm to load balance requests, we are using round-robin, which is the default on NGINX.
 There are several other options to load balance requests with NGINX, for example [the least number of active connections](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#least_conn), or [the least average response time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#least_time).

 After that, we define a `server` property that configures NGINX to pass HTTP requests to `http://my-app`, which is handled by the `upstream` defined before.
 Also, note that we hardcoded `172.17.0.1` as the gateway IP, this is the default gateway when using Docker.
 If needed, you can change it to meet your local configuration.